lechegaray/leche/_posts/2017-05-13-day-one-denmark.md

 ---
 layout: post
-title: Day 1 - Denmark - Land of Bikes and Sandwiches
+title: Day 1 - Denmark
 ---

 **TL;DR** The greatest of plans of catching up with Dockercon videos, Copenhagen land of bikes and sandwiches, and cool AirBnB